 - ½ cup ice

-- optional superfood add-in: 1 tsp baobab powder
+- optional superfood add-in: 1 teaspoon baobab powder

 - Add all ingredients to a high-powered blender, and blend on high for 1-2 minutes or until smooth.